 For vehicles made after 1 January 1973, the front number plate must have a white background while the rear number plate at the rear must have a yellow background.

-There are strict rules concerning the specification of the letters and numbers in the registration plate.
+There are strict rules concerning the specification of the letters and numbers in the reg plate.

 - Characters must be 79mm tall

 - Characters be 50mm wide (except the number 1 or letter I)

 - The thickness of the character stroke must be 14mm

 - The space between characters must be 11mm

 - The space between the age identifier and the random letters must be 33mm